Clients’ rights and obligations under the taxation laws

 We will take all reasonable measures to securely store electronic data containing your personal information, including steps to protect the content of emails originating from our firm, to prevent the interception of electronic data by third parties.
 However, we cannot be held liable for any loss you incur as a result of a third party accessing, copying, or procuring any data containing your personal information, where that private information has been stored or transmitted from any medium or device we use.

-We hold Cyber Insurance to cover losses arising from adverse cyber-activity.
+We hold cyber insurance which may cover losses arising from adverse cyber-activity.

 Ownership of Documents and Data